 Roughly 110 million Americans are classified as obese, and millions more are suffering from weight-related disease.
 Anyone who has struggled with weight loss, specifically for sustaining weight loss, knows that success can be incredibly difficult to attain.
 Previous disappointments have the potential to defining current attempts, and in a world of over-information, quality information can get lost in the noise.
 Regardless of your current weight or the history of your body composition, healthy body-weight aspirations are always possible with the right application of efforts.

 Traditionally, understanding weight loss is related to the quality and number of calories consumed, relative to the number of calories burned.
 In other words, weight loss can be split into two unequal parts, exercise and proper nutrition.
 By taking stock of the amount of calories that are eating you can paint a picture of what your body’s intake-to-expenditure ratio is.
 By balancing this ratio it is possible to slow or stop weight gain, and potentially reduce body weight.

 Colloquial belief among personal trainers and fitness professionals commonly is that regardless of the unique goal, at least 80% of all ambitions live or die in the kitchen.
 Exercise is integral to goal completion, but the food you consume plays a role that cannot be overstated.

 Research has been completed that’s attempted to analyze the effects of different kinds of exercise on health and understanding weight loss.
 One way to accurately measure the amount of nutrient that you’re currently ingesting is to begin a private food diary.
 Don’t alter your habits for a week and record all that you consume, from meals to snacks beverages.
-Feel free to use the confidential journal found in a LifeSpan Club account, or great apps such as My Fitness Pal.
+Feel free to use an app such as My Fitness Pal.
 Being completely transparent with your intake will help illustrate where your specific trouble areas are and can provide immediate ideas for simple changes.